someobserver/recurgence/README.md

 ## Pattern Recognition

-Every dynamic system persists only through **recursive self-reference**—successfully re-incorporating patterned complexity into coherence.
+Every dynamic system persists only through **recursive self-reference**.
+In other words: successfully re-incorporating patterned complexity into coherence.

 - **DNA** $\rightarrow$ remembers itself by copying and adapting its own code
 - **Consciousness** $\rightarrow$ emerges when a mind models its own thought processes